owl73/westmarch-landol/class/sorcerer.md

 Creatures created cannot deal damage.
-You can create objects with magical effects (flying carpets, invisibility cloaks), but created objects cannot deal magical damage (you can make a regular sword but not a +10 vorpal sword of �re) or or provide permanent effects (healing potions only heal for the duration listed, rings of permanent stat gain only work for the duration).
-You can make a sword that looks like a +10 vorpal sword of �re though.
+You can create objects with magical effects (flying carpets, invisibility cloaks), but created objects cannot deal magical damage (you can make a regular sword but not a +10 vorpal sword of fire) or or provide permanent effects (healing potions only heal for the duration listed, rings of permanent stat gain only work for the duration).
+You can make a sword that looks like a +10 vorpal sword of fire though.

 - +1 ID for each prior sorcerous effect you've used today.
 - +1 ID per additional object or creature created.